-The program also includes a Minor in Communication and in Cinema Studies for those students who wish to combine the study of communication with a major in another discipline.
+The program also includes a minor in Communication for those students who wish to combine the study of communication with a major in another discipline.
 A certificate in Art and Advertising Design is offered jointly by the Department of Communication and the Department of Art and Art History for those students who want to gain a foundation in art and concentrate on developing skills in design and advertising.